psilons/scala2-walkthrough/README.md

 Wait until we get Spark.

 Scala is a great and unique language because of its powerful type system.
 Spark and Kafka are examples of what it can do.
+DSL is another advantage.

 Scala3 syntax behaves closer to Python than Scala2([PS3E](#PS3E)).
 It's a great improvement.